 Christine knows that every person has a unique need, which she uses to create a specific tailored approach to her patient’s therapy.
 She treats a wide variety of pelvic health conditions and concerns including, incontinence, prolapse, urinary urgency/frequency, constipation, painful intercourse, prostatitis, and persistent pain conditions.
 Through education, soft tissue techniques, manual therapy, and exercise, Christine works with her patients to help them achieve their treatment goals.

 Christine graduated with a Bachelor of Science in Physiotherapy from Queen’s University in 2003 after completing a Bachelor of Arts in Psychology.
 Her passion for pelvic health has led her to continue her education in areas like male and female incontinence, male and female pelvic pain, as well as courses to help her in understanding how to leverage the brain to treat persistent pain.
+Christine can be reached directly at (905) 875-8331 should you have any questions or concerns.

 Stephanie is committed to providing safe and effective health care in a positive environment for clients.
 Graduated from Sir Sandford Fleming College in Peterborough Ontario; 2 year massage therapy diploma program in 2016 and further advancements in 2018, Stephanie is continuous engaged to learn new skills and constantly continuing her education.